COLORED BOSTON TERRIER TRUTHS

 Though allowed during development when the gene pool was very small, "colored Bostons" were disqualified shortly after as the breed started to resemble the original vision.
 The nose and eye color of the liver or diluted colors would never have met the standard.
 Even the "winter nose" of the creams would not have met the standard.

-How many colored bostons were there?
+How many "colored" bostons were there in the beginning?

 How many colored Bostons were there in those early years of the Boston Terrier history?
 There is mention of a "blue Perry dog" described as an import that weighed only 6 lbs. (ref; J.V.
 Mott, 1906 - The Boston Terrier, Chapter 1) However, this dog was very early in breed development and does not show up in later registrations, nor are there any "blue" Boston Terriers registered during those early years after AKC acceptance as its own breed.

-1893 - 1899 Red/Liver 4Fawns 10Black/White 2White 7Red Brindle** 5 Silver Brindle** 1(ref; AKC Stud Books 1893-1899) **The Red Brindles listed above, could have been a standard brindle with black pigment and a bright red base, but they were included in the Red/Liver category just in case.
+1893 - 1899 Red/Liver 4Fawns 10Black/White 2White 7Red Brindle** 5 Silver Brindle** 1(ref; AKC Stud Books 1893-1899) **The Red Brindles listed above, could have been a standard brindle with black pigment and a bright red base, but they were included in the Red/Liver category "just in case".
 The numbers above are actually a generous break down of all colored Bostons registered at the start of the breed.

 Notice there are NO BLUES, NO "LILAC", NO dogs described as any other type of dilute registered in those early years.
 The closest is one dog described as "silver brindle" which is what they often referred to as a very light based brindle that was almost a cream toned base with black stripes (see example).
 In Edward Axtell's book, silver brindles (or "steel brindles") were categorized with "tiger brindles" which is a very light background with black dramatic striping like a tiger.

-1893 - 1899 Red/Liver 4Fawns 10Black/White 2White 7Red Brindle** 5 Silver Brindle** 1(ref; AKC Stud Books 1893-1899) **The Red Brindles listed above, could have been a standard brindle with black pigment and a bright red base, but they were included in the Red/Liver category just in case.
+1893 - 1899 Red/Liver 4Fawns 10Black/White 2White 7Red Brindle** 5 Silver Brindle** 1(ref; AKC Stud Books 1893-1899) **The Red Brindles listed above, could have been a standard brindle with black pigment and a bright red base, but they were included in the Red/Liver category "just in case".
 The numbers above are actually a generous break down of all colored Bostons registered at the start of the breed.

 Notice there are NO BLUES, NO "LILAC", NO dogs described as any other type of dilute registered in those early years.
 The closest is one dog described as "silver brindle" which is what they often referred to as a very light based brindle that was almost a cream toned base with black stripes (see example).
 In Edward Axtell's book, silver brindles (or "steel brindles") were categorized with "tiger brindles" which is a very light background with black dramatic striping like a tiger.